-For instance, you can visit the Catholic Cathedral in Aradurah Hill and the World War II Memorial which is dedicated to the brave Naga soldiers, and the War Cemetery designed by Sir Edwin Lutyens.
+For instance, you can visit the Catholic Cathedral in Aradurah Hill and the World War II Memorial which is dedicated to the brave Naga soldiers and the War Cemetery designed by Sir Edwin Lutyens.

 If this has left you craving for more and you have an urge to visit Kohima soon, then you should know that the month of October to May is the best time to visit Kohima.
-During this time, the overall temperature is quite pleasant and is just right for travelling.
+During this time, the overall temperature is quite pleasant and is just right for traveling.

-Kohima takes its name from Kewhira which is a name of the local village sited in close proximity to the city of Kohima.
+Kohima takes its name from Kewhira which is the name of the local village sited in close proximity to the city of Kohima.
 Going back to history, we will find that while Nagaland was given the title of a full-fledged state in 1963, Kohima was declared its capital city.

 Since then, Kohima has been carved into three major districts; the first was in 1973 when Phek District was formed, then in 1998 Dimapur was created and was declared as a completely separate geographical entity.
 After this, in 2004, the Peren District was formed.

-2. Kohima Zoo.
 The Kohima Zoo has a great variety of fauna and flora.
 Moreover, it also has the rare state bird Tragopan along with the wild buffalo.
 This zoo has been created quite beautifully and offers picturesque vistas of some of the most amazing landscapes.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here